-While the Big Four (Barclays, Lloyds, HSBC and RBS) still dominate the UK banking scene, several “challenger” banks have made a real impression in the last few years.
+While the Big Four (Barclays, Lloyds, HSBC and RBS) still dominate the UK banking scene, several “challenger” banks and financial services have made a real impression in the last few years.
 And there’s good reason for that too.
-These UK digital banks can offer some serious benefits to their brick and mortar counterparts, especially when it comes to financial planning and accessing your hard-earned cash overseas.
+These UK digital banks and services can offer some serious benefits against their brick and mortar counterparts, especially when it comes to financial planning and accessing your hard-earned cash overseas.
 Leaving you with more money to spend on days out in London.

-Here, we’re looking at a roundup of some of the UK’s best digital-only banks and electronic money services (in our opinion, anyway) for personal and business use.
+Here, we’re looking at a roundup of some of the UK’s best digital-only banks and electronic financial services (in our opinion, anyway) for personal and business use.

-Entering the public sphere around 2015, Digital-only or challenger banks are financial institutions that rely on websites or phone apps to function.
-You use them to do your banking and depending on the bank you may also receive a physical card.
+Entering the public sphere around 2015, Digital-only banks or financial apps are financial institutions that rely on websites or phone apps to function.
+You use them to handle your finances and depending on the providor you may also receive a physical card.
 However, they do not have branches or dedicated ATM’s.

 - Better rates on foreign exchanges

 - Free or discounted international currency withdrawals